jakestrouse00/autobuy/README.md

 #### Create product
 Creates a new product.

 Only four arguments are required.
 APIKey, name, description, productType.
 The rest of the arguments are optional.
-Optional arguments with default values are: unlisted=False, blockProxy=False, purchaseMax='100000', purchaseMin='1', webhookUrl=None, serials=[], stockDelimiter=','.
+Optional arguments with default values are: unlisted=False, blockProxy=False, purchaseMax='100000', purchaseMin='1', webhookUrl=None, serials='', stockDelimiter=','.
 ```python
 from autobuyWrapper.autobuy import product